 If you are on the go, both Apple and Android offer apps that let you stream Hulu on your phone or tablet.

-Hulu customer service is not about instant gratification.
-First, they do not offer a phone number to call for help; only an email option and a Support section of the site that has a lot of FAQs to help you solve the problem on your own.
+Hulu customer service is available via phone and email.
 We emailed Hulu Support a simple question and they got back to us within a day, so they are helpful, but if you have an immediate problem, you might have to figure it out on your own or end up waiting for a response.

 To keep up-to-date on your current favorite shows, Hulu is the best pick.
 It's the only video streaming service that offers most shows a day after they air live, unless you pay-per-episode with iTunes or Amazon, which can get expensive.
 And with their ever expanding library of older shows and movies, the selection and quality will only get better.